Galesburg Speedway General Rules & Procedures

 - All cars will be equipped with a minimum 5-point seat belt harness, with 3″ wide belts.
 All belts should be properly mounted and should be no older than 3 years.

-- A taunt driver’s side window net with quick release is required.
+- A taunt driver’s side window net with quick release is required and is to be mounted in a secure fashion, no zip ties.

 - It is recommended that all drivers use a Head and Neck Restraint System.